 There are very significant changes from older versions of Junkbuster to the current Privoxy.
 Configuration is substantially changed.
 Junkbuster 2.0.x and earlier configuration files will not migrate.
-The functionality of the old blockfile, cookiefile and imagelist, are now combined into the "actions files". default.action, is the main actions file.
-Local exceptions should best be put into user.action.
+The functionality of the old blockfile, cookiefile and imagelist, are now combined into the "actions file" (default.action for most installations).